DeiC-HPC/cotainr/doc/development/test_suite_ci_cd.rst

 This fully automates the process of building `*latest* and *stable* versions <https://docs.readthedocs.io/en/stable/versions.html>`_ of the HTML documentation served at http://cotainr.readthedocs.io.
 Additionally, the `"build pull requests" <https://docs.readthedocs.io/en/stable/pull-requests.html>`_ feature is enabled.
 A pull request documentation build is linked in the list of checks for the GitHub pull request.

-The automated release process is enabled by CalVer and `the rules can be inspected here <https://readthedocs.org/dashboard/cotainr/rules/>`_.
-Essentially any git-tag matching the described :ref:`versioning-scheme <releasing>` will create a new version in the documentation.
+The automated release process `can be inspected here <https://readthedocs.org/dashboard/cotainr/rules/>`_.
+Essentially any git-tag matching the described :ref:`versioning-scheme <releasing>` will be picked up by Read the Docs and should be available among the versions as well as activated as `stable <https://cotainr.readthedocs.io/en/stable>`_ and `latest <https://cotainr.readthedocs.io/en/latest>`_

 Scheduled tests